 Homeowners’ Insurance Pays “Additional Living Expenses”

-After Hurricane Harvey, many people are now finding that they didn’t have flood insurance and the damage from the storm isn’t going to be covered.
+After a hurricane or other disaster, many people find that they don't have flood insurance and the damage from the storm isn't going to be covered.
 Even if you don’t have flood insurance, though, you may be able to get reimbursed for a mandatory evacuation.
 Most homeowners’ insurance policies have “additional living expenses” clauses that will cover your costs if you’re ordered to leave your home.

 If you’ve been living in a hotel for days, keep track of all of your expenses and submit a claim to your insurer.